Brent-rb/fire-alias-v2/README.md

 npm install
 ```

-## Get Started
+## Build

-Make a build:
+Build the app for production:

 ```bash
 npm run build
 ```

-Then add it as a debug addon
+The addon is ready in /dist